 PSP® is the newest generation of an optimal, naturally balanced blend of skin nourishing proteins and polypeptides.
 PSP® harnesses the power of human growth factors and cytokines, to help deliver state-of-the-art skin revitalization.

 Technika Medical Aesthetics & Skin Spa is committed to providing our clients with the highest quality skin health and rejuvenation products.
 As such frequently we become aware of high quality products that are priced lower that the products currently available from “brand name” producers.
 When the savings if significant we will have it produced and it becomes part of our “Technika Select” line of products.
-A good example of this savings is comparing the Technika C E & Ferrulic with the product we previously offered and the savings is nearly $30.00 with no drop off in quality of product.
+A good example of this savings is comparing the Technika C E & Ferrulic with the product we previously offered and the savings are very substantial with no drop off in quality of product.
 We continue to search for these high quality “Technika Select” products.